-First thoughts; the best thing is that both come with a free 30-day trial.
-Also, with Audible you get 2 free audiobooks plus 2 free Audible Originals, which are yours to keep even if you decide to cancel your subscription during the trial period.
+First thoughts.
+The best thing is that both come with a free 30-day trial.
+Also, with Audible, you get one free audiobook plus two free Audible Originals.
+All three are yours to keep even if you decide to cancel your subscription during the trial period.

-We suggest you simply try both subscription-based services and cancel the one(s) you don’t like.
-Feel free to keep both if you like them.
+We suggest you try both subscription-based services and cancel the one(s) you don’t like.
+Feel free to keep both if you want them.

-On the other hand.
-If you listen to audiobooks just one or two per month and/or prefer the newest and most popular titles, go with Audible.
+On the other hand, if you listen to audiobooks just one or two per month or prefer the newest and most popular titles, go with Audible.

 Remember, both free trial periods are promotions for a limited time.
 So please, start your free trials of Amazon Audible and Kindle Unlimited now, because the offer may be gone at any given time.